 - Stay Organized.
 This is important since cutting coupons and preparing shopping trips is already a tedious job, you don’t want it to become any more overwhelming than necessary which is exactly what will happen when you let your coupon stack up & get disorganized.

 - Allow Wiggle Room.
 Going over budget is one of those things that can make a frugal person feel as though their efforts were in vain.
 But if you set aside 10% of our budget for those special sales that pop up, you’ll be less likely to go over budget.

 - Realize that this is a process.
 You aren’t always going to get it right.
 And you may need to take a week off now and then.
 And that is perfectly alright.
 Give yourself permission to mess up and learn from those situations.

 The single most important piece of advice I can give you is don’t give up!
 Like I said earlier, you can’t fail if you don’t quit.

 So don’t quit.

-It is sometime necessary to remind ourselves of these things especially when we start to feel overwhelmed, stressed, or frustrated.
-This are sure signs that things aren’t right and we need to do some adjusting.
+It is sometimes necessary to remind ourselves of these things especially when we start to feel overwhelmed, stressed, or frustrated.
+These are sure signs that things aren’t right and we need to do some adjusting.